x402 Payment Protocol

 Do I need an API key?

 No. Payment is the authentication.
-A funded Solana wallet is all you need.
+A funded Solana or Base wallet is all you need.

 Zero.
-The Vybe x402 API covers Solana transaction fees on every payment.
+The Vybe x402 API covers transaction fees on every payment, on both Solana and Base.
 The wallet only needs USDC.

 What endpoints are available?